am462/gatling-git/README.md

 * `fetch`: run a git-upload-pack
 * `pull`: run a git-upload-pack and then merge the remote fetched head to the local branch
 * `push`: push the local ref to the remote Git server
+* `cleanup-repo`: clean up all the content of the local repository

 The common parameters are: